 - They browse a few pages on your site, but do not submit a form.
 Although they are not a contact in your HubSpot database yet, HubSpot is able to track their site activity and identify them as the same visitor if they revisit your site based on their tracking cookies.

 - In July, they are imported as a contact from a CSV file.
 This sets their Original source as Offline sources.

 - submits a form on your site, or

-- The Contact is then sent an email from HubSpot and he clicks on a link in the email to visit your site again.
+- is sent an email from your HubSpot account and clicks a link in the email that goes to your site.